tytydraco/yessleep/out/Working_in_a_mansion_was_stricter_than_I_expected.md

 “I see.”
 Was all I could reply to the heartfelt talk.

 As night came, I was assigned to take care of the east wing of the mansion.
 This place was even bigger than I thought.
-The other maids appeared to have retired for the evening, leaving me by myself.
-Make sure all the candles are lit by midnight, or so she said.
+The other maids appeared to have retired for the evening, leaving me by myself. *Make sure all the candles are lit by midnight*, or so she said.
 I still had a few candles left to go but my attention drifted to the scenery outside.

 A half moon illuminated the sky accompanied by many stars.
 Not a single cloud could be seen.
 I had gazed at that very same sky hundreds of times, always by myself.
 Amidst the isolation that defined my life, this view never ceased to amaze me.
 With a little luck, I could see it every night.
 It wouldn’t ask for anything in return, it was all mine to admire.